fullstack-2024/week03/activity7.md

 ## Part 2/2: Arrays

-*Note: Before getting started on these exercises, please be certain that you've read through the root [README.md](../README.md) file in this repository.*

 #### Creating Arrays

 1. Using the array: `["cat", "fox", "dog", "monkey"]`, what is the index of: